osgi/osgi/Readme.md

 ## Build

 Prerequisite is an installed JDK 8.

     ./gradlew

+If your main JDK is higher then 8 you can set it on each run by adding `-Dorg.gradle.java.home=<pathToYouJDK>`.

 ## Only run tests for a specific reference implementation